Keto Loaf Bread

 • lsaskiw2f47

-lsaskiw2f47 7 months ago
+lsaskiw2f47 a year ago

 I made a loaf, cut it into the 16 slices then put it in a freezer bag and froze it.
 I like to eat it with melted cheese and a table spoon of bacon (I use the microwave).
 I find you can’t taste the eggs if you do this.
 Plus, by freezing it you can take your time eating it.
 I’m planning on adjusting the eggs and substituting for some flax seed to increase the protein as was suggested by another user.
 When I cooked it, it fluffed up to look like a loaf of bread but as it cooled it deflated.
 Still looks like bread after but tastes like eggs:).